 1.1 The student will identify the basic components and functions of human body systems and the importance of safe practices, positive interpersonal relationships, and environmental health.

-Identify body structures (e.g., abdomen, chest, head) and organs (e.g., heart, brain, lungs, stomach).
+Identify major body organs (e.g., heart, brain, lungs, stomach) and location of the organs.

-Describe how body systems work together (e.g., cardiovascular, digestive, immune, muscular, nervous, skeletal, respiratory).

-Describe correct posture for sitting, standing, and walking.
+Identify why it is important to consume a variety of foods and beverages from the five MyPlate food groups (i.e., fruits, vegetables, grains, protein, dairy).

+Explain what physical reactions may occur if someone is having an allergic reaction.

+Recognize that physical activity is a form of healthy entertainment.

-Identify behaviors that promote health and wellness, to include personal hygiene, sleep, physical activity, and healthy food choices.
+Identify behaviors that promote health and wellness, including personal hygiene, sleep, physical activity, and healthy food choices.

+Identify adults who keep children healthy (e.g., parents/guardians, teachers, school counselors, nurses, dentists, doctors).

-Describe behaviors that promote personal safety, to include bus and automobile safety, pedestrian safety, playground safety, fire safety, water safety, Internet safety, and safety when biking and using other recreational equipment.
+Identify safety rules and guidelines for bus and automobile safety, pedestrian safety, playground safety, fire safety, water safety, Internet safety, and safety when biking and using other recreational equipment.

+Compare and contrast personal safety behaviors at home, at school, and in the community.

+Describe sun safety practices.

 Identify that medicines can be both helpful and harmful.

-Compare and contrast emotions that may make a person happy and emotions that may make a person feel unhappy or mad.
+Identify comfortable and uncomfortable feelings and when one might experience these feelings.

-Describe characteristics that are unique to each individual.
+Describe positive characteristics that are unique to each individual.

+Identify effective listening skills.

-Identify cooperative behaviors , respect for others, adherence to school rules, acceptance of responsibility, and respect for the property of others.
+Identify cooperative and responsible behaviors, such as respect for others, adherence to school rules, acceptance of responsibility, and respect for the property of others.

+Describe feelings that may result from hearing kind and unkind words and when experiencing problems (e.g., someone not sharing).

+Describe personal space and boundaries for oneself and others.

-Identify items and materials that can be reduced, recycled, or reused.
+Identify items and materials that can be reduced, recycled, repurposed, or reused.

 Healthy Decisions